 Compassion in Action

-Your service will not only assist in the physical acts of helping people rebuild their homes, but is an act of presence that indicates the commitment to walk beside people as they seek to rebuild their lives.
+Your service as a UCC Disaster Recovery Volunteer helps people rebuild their physical homes and is an act of presence that demonstrates the commitment to walk beside people as they seek to rebuild their lives.
 Together, we can be the body of Christ in the world.
-The wider UCC utilizes mission trip groups to help home owners in the long-term recovery process.
-See more UCC disaster response and recovery actions.
+UCC Disaster Ministries has arranged the following opportunities for mission groups to help homeowners in the intermediate and long-term recovery process.

 Disaster Sites Accepting Volunteers